curvenote/editor/README.md

 **Specifically:**
 * A stand alone scientific editor that can be integrated into other applications, [React](http://reactjs.org/) will be supported first-class.
-* Integration points for collaboration, citations,
+* Integration points for collaboration, citations, and interactivity/reactivity.
-* Over time, and where appropriate, smaller tools will be broken off to standalone projects (e.g. see below).
+* Over time, and where appropriate, smaller tools will be broken off to standalone projects (e.g. see below for the first ones).
+  * Likely some of the prosemirror plugins [see here](/src/prosemirror/plugins/README.md), comments, etc.

 ### Related Projects